 Thanks for checking out my blog.
-I am a family guy, CNC Programmer/Machinist, former Autocross Junkie and a hobby Framebuilder.
+I am a family guy, CNC Programmer/Machinist, former Autocross Junkie, CAT5 Cyclocross Racer and a Hobby Framebuilder.
 I have been around bikes in almost all forms throughout my life.
-I have competed in BMX racing, BMX freestyle contests, torn around on my old Schwinn MTB and have even been to the velodrome once or twice.
+I race cyclocross, have competed in BMX racing, BMX freestyle contests, competed in fat bike racing and have even been to the velodrome once or twice.
 I got my feet wet in a framebuilding environment in 2012 and 2013 by working for Serotta where I gained an understanding of the tooling and fixturing involved in framebuilding.
 After leaving upstate NY and moving to Los Angeles I bought myself a fixed gear bike.
 I enjoyed riding it at first but the track geometry left me uncomfortable after longer rides.
 I checked out other companies offerings and all track bikes had similar geometry.
 Then I knew that I had to build my own.
 It wasn’t until late 2014 that I finally decided to build myself a frame in my own garage.
 I read every book, website, forum I could get my hands on and spoke to/emailed as many framebuilders as I could get a hold of before attempting to braze anything.
 Once I started I couldn’t stop!
 I was brazing cable stops, bottle bosses, dropouts, lugs, stuff out of the scrap bin at work and basically anything steel I could get my hands on before I ordered my first tube and lugset.
 I came up with a process for frame construction that made sense to me and got going.
 I built myself a track frame with a top tube that was long enough for me, cleared 700×32 tires and had a taller head tube.
 It rode great!
 I was addicted!

-I am keeping a blog of my projects to show my process and highlight my love for lugs.
+I am keeping a blog of my projects to show my progress and to have a little fun in the process.

 Here is a link to my old blog.
 I had to switch when the Blogger app wouldn’t allow me to upload pics anymore.